 You may notice a coarse netting material covering several areas around Egg and Copper Lakes, or stakes marking informal trails as closed.
 This is part of a revegetation effort on the ridge: material has been placed in areas severely damaged by overuse in the past, and is helping natural plant cover to return to these areas.
 It is very important that you do not walk on or otherwise disturb the covered areas.
 Stay on the main trails at all times.
 Campfires are not allowed anywhere on the ridge because of the extremely delicate nature of the plants and soils.

 Below Boundary Camp the Chilliwack River Trail drops steadily through old growth forest 2.5 miles (4 km) to the Copper Creek camp, located on both sides of its namesake creek.
 U.S. Cabin hiker and stock camps are located another 2 miles (3 km) past Copper Creek.
 A mile beyond, the trail crosses the Chilliwack River.
 During late July and August the river is often less than knee deep, and can be forded.
 A cable car crossing is available for the use of hikers if the water is too high.
-Further down the Chilliwack River Trail are Indian Creek, Bear Creek, and Little Chilliwack camps, the latter being a mere mile (1.6 km) from the U.S.-Canadian border.
+Further down the Chilliwack River Trail are Indian Creek, the trail to Bear Creek and Little Chilliwack camps are closed due to the 2021 Bear Creek fire.